GPX To Features (Conversion)

 Output Feature class

-The output point feature class.
+The output point or polyline feature class.

 Feature Class